-Since I have few tools in my arsenal for creating HDR photo, I gave up on Photomatix and decided to use luminosity masking technique.
+Since I have few tools in my arsenal for creating an HDR photo, I gave up on Photomatix and decided to use the luminosity masking technique.
 This technique gives you more control over the entire process but tends to be more time consuming.

 I picked only 3 shots (-2, -1, 0) and blended them together in Photoshop using transparency masks (for more details check my Review: “The Art of Digital Blending”).

 Deconstructing Featured Photo

 - ISO: 100